 The Student Recreation Center, which is located behind William and Mary Hall, contains a large gym with three basketball and four volleyball courts, two weight rooms, six racquetball courts, two squash courts, a sauna, large pool, showers and lockers.
 Adair Gym is open for informal recreation and provides facilities for swimming, badminton, volleyball, and basketball.
 Recreational swimming is available in its pool.
-The College provides fourteen tennis courts (all of which are lighted for night play), jogging trails, an exercise trail and numerous other playing fields.
+The College provides fourteen tennis courts, jogging trails, an exercise trail and numerous other playing fields.